brandonang242-sudo/PieWorld/README.md

-You are absolutely right.
-My apologies for overcomplicating it.
-That is a much cleaner and more direct way to explain it.
-Let me reframe the piece with that core idea as the starting point.

----

 ### Beyond the Page: Welcome to PieWorld

 For over thirty years, the digital world has been defined by the World Wide Web—a universe of interconnected pages, accessed through a browser, hosted on servers.
 It has been a remarkable era, but its architecture is beginning to show its age.
 The web was built for documents, not the dynamic, multi-device experiences of today.